SEPTEMBER 12th - 13th

 SATURDAY (14/09/19).
 10am -3pm

-- 10am.
-Displays, stalls & bar will remain open to the public/competitors.
+10am.
 Live updates will be streamed throughout the day by SCF officials and special guests.

 SUNDAY (15/09/19).
 12pm - 6pm

-Our members will have a HUGE advantage in the Research & Sustainability Tournament with access to the Uncut LIVE Scoreboards!
+Our members will have a HUGE advantage in the Research & Sustainability Tournament with members only lucky draw prizes and access to the Uncut LIVE Scoreboards!
 By keeping an eye on the entire field you can see where you're positioned at all times and make the necessary adjustments to your game plan throughout the event to compete for the Target Species and Champion Angler Awards!
-Members will also receive a tagging kit from Suntag which will allow them to compete in the ‘most tagged’ category.
+If ready in time, members will also receive a tagging kit from Suntag which will allow them to compete in the ‘most tagged’ category.
 CLICK HERE

 The Sunshine Coast competition will span from Double Island Point to the Caboolture River and the bottom of Bribie Island.
 The Bruce Highway will act as the majority of the inshore boundary and the offshore competitors can compete over 50km out to sea.
 Inshore includes land based fishing off the beach and everywhere inland on the boundary map.
 Offshore includes fishing from a vessel casting towards the beach and everywhere offshore within the boundary map.
 Lake McDonald and the Noosa Hinterland are included for the freshwater competitors.
 See bellow for the full boundary map.